MiragianCycle/OVIWrite/README.md

 I will probably adapt this to Packer at some point in the future as I move to NeoVim, and a Lua-based config file, instead of the standard .vimrc.

-#### PLUGINS FOR WRITING AND WRITERS

-As this .vimrc aims to be plug and play for writers interested in using Vim for their writing, I have chosen a fairly opinionated approach to what plugins (see section on Plugins for more details), what defaults (line-wrapping, relative numbers, etc.,), are necessary to begin writing on Vim immediately.
-This doesn't mean that this .vimrc can't be changed based on user preference; indeed Vim truly shines when you take the time to mould it for your **exact** specifications.
-The .vimrc has extensive comments to enable the final user to add, remove, and modify to their heart's content.

-Most of these plugins are written in VimL, as opposed to NeoVim plugins written in Lua.
-The general rule of thumb that I follow is: **Most plugins written for Vim work on NeoVim, but plugins written in Lua for NeoVim **will not work** on Vim.

-All plugins curated in this vimrc will be Vim-first i.e they should run perfectly fine on any any Vim install on any system as long as Vim 8.0 or greater is installed.

 #### TESTING